wo3kie/cxxDojo/README.md

 From [Wikipedia](https://en.wikipedia.org/wiki/Box%E2%80%93Muller_transform), the Box-Muller algorithm can transform uniformly distributed random numbers into standard, normally distributed N(0, 1) (expected value 0, standard deviation 1) random numbers.

+**concurent_queue.cpp**
+Design and implement a thread-safe queue with bounded capacity.
+The queue should support concurrent access from multiple threads.
+If a thread attempts to enqueue an item when the queue is full, it must be blocked until space becomes available.
+Similarly, if a thread tries to dequeue an item from an empty queue, it should be blocked until an item is available.

 **echo.server/echo.client**
 Implement simple echo server and text line based client to work with server.
 ```{r, engine='bash'}